 2C-4.
-Did the CoC change its unsheltered PIT count implementation, including methodology and data quality changes from 2016 to 2017?
-CoCs that did not conduct an unsheltered count in 2016 or did not report unsheltered PIT count data to HUD in 2016 should compare their efforts in 2017 to their efforts in 2015.
+Changes in Unsheltered PIT Count Yes Implementation.
+Did your CoC change its unsheltered PIT count implementation, including methodology and data quality changes from 2017 to 2018?
+If your CoC did not conduct and unsheltered PIT count in 2018, select Not Applicable.